Best Free Playgrounds in Collin County

 While the playground here is very nice and will keep the kiddos occupied, it is the Interurban Railway Museum located within the park that makes this

 a special destination.
 Join a guided tour because the tour guides make a point of allowing the kids to "drive" the car.
-The interactive inside the
+(Access to the car is only

 901 E. 15th Street, Plano